khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 about how dCache works and explore some of the details of dCache configuration and administration without being overwhelmed.
 As far as possible, you can simply copy the commands and end up with a working dCache.
-We've included some example commands that perform some basic tests, so you can have some confidence that everything is OK so far, before moving on to the next step.
+We have included some example commands that perform some basic tests, so you can have some confidence that everything is working as it should, before moving on to the next step.
 Please note that, although this tutorial will provide you with a working dCache instance, your production instance should be more complex.
 There are many ways to configure dCache.
 The optimal choice depends on which hardware you wish to use and how dCache's users will interact with the system.
-So, there is no a single recipe that will provide the optimal solution in all cases.
+There is no one size fits all.

 ### Minimum System Requirements

-For a minimal test installation:

 - Hardware:
   - Contemporary CPU